-- Put everything except the glucose syrup in the blender and blend it until it’s completely homogenous
+- Put everything except the glucose syrup and xanthan gum in the blender and blend until it's completely homogenous.

-- While the blender is running, pour in the glucose syrup and keep blending until it is completely mixed in
+- While the blender is running, pour in the glucose syrup and blend until it is adequately mixed.

-- The last step is putting the xanthan gum in while the blender is running.
-Sprinkle it in little by little until it’s completely incoorporated
+- The last step is putting the xanthan gum in while the blender runs.
+Sprinkle it in little by little until it's completely incorporated.

 - Keep refrigerated until you need it.
-It keeps for 2 weeks.
+It keeps for two weeks.